Department of Justice is now the Department of Communities and Justice. Find out more >

 An Interstate Domestic Violence Order (DVO) made on or after 25 November 2017 is automatically recognised and enforceable in any Australian state or territory.

 A registered foreign order will automatically be recognised in other Australian states and territories.
 The protected person does not need to make a separate application to register the order.

 If the DVO is varied (changed) or revoked (cancelled) in any state or territory, it will automatically replace the original order.

 A DVO made before 25 November 2017 is not automatically recognised in another Australian state, territory or New Zealand unless the protected person makes an application to any Local Court for the DVO to be declared and nationally recognised.
 There is no requirement for the notice of the declaration to be served on you.
 This means that the DVO will be recognised and enforceable in any Australian state, territory or New Zealand.

 If you have concerns that you may unknowingly breach the DVO, you should get legal advice.

-If an interstate order has been made against you, the protected person may register it in NSW if they move to NSW, so long as the original order was served on you.
-Once registered, the order will operate as an AVO in NSW.
+An Apprehended Personal Violence Order (APVO) made outside of NSW is called an 'External Protection Order'.
+The protected person can register an External Protection Order in NSW if they move to NSW, as long as the original order was served on you.
+Once registered, the order will operate as an APVO in NSW.

-An AVO made in NSW may be registered in another Australian state or territory, or in New Zealand.
+An APVO made in NSW may be registered in another Australian state or territory, or in New Zealand.

-If an AVO has been made against you in NSW and you don't know if it will apply in another state or territory, you should get legal advice from a lawyer in the place you have moved to.
+If an APVO has been made against you in NSW and you don't know if it will apply in another state or territory, you should get legal advice.